 - Considering Membership: questions and answers for first-time visitors

-- Quick Links: once you know what classes your student is taking, these links are shortcuts that will take you directly to each class
+- Quick Links: This gives you quick and easy access to the home page of every course on the site.
+Once you know what classes your student is taking, these links are shortcuts that will take you directly to each class.

 - Focused Learning Centers are the place to go when your child is struggling with a skill or you want to find new ways of presenting information